Insurance coverage provided

 The procedure is simple and effectively done in-office.
 Using ultrasound guidance and a small IV line, a thin catheter is inserted into the target, feeder vein.
 Once the catheter is accurately positioned, the surrounding area is given a local anesthetic solution (tumescence).
 The catheter is then activated to deliver radiofrequency (RF) energy to the vein wall.
 The radiofrequency heats and ultimately collapses the diseased vein.

 Turn to Vein Specialist Centers for cutting-edge vein ablations and varicose vein treatments.
-Choose from one of our innovative New Jersey offices in locations such as Edison, Mt.
+Choose from one of our innovative New York and New Jersey offices in locations such as Edison, Mt.
 Laurel, Princeton, Point Pleasant, and Wayne.
 Complete our online virtual consultation to start the process.

 Radiofrequency Ablation (RFA) has replaced surgical stripping as the standard of treatment for varicose veins.